rahele157/README1/README.md

 >2. **Second If:**
 >    * After completing the input text, press "Enter", then the ciphered text will appear.
 Also, it exits from the program by pressing the "exit" button.
 >3. **Third If:**
 >    * Symbols, numeric, spaces and special characters should not be encrypted.
-Also, it converts input text in upper case.
+Also, it converts input text in lower case.
 ---

 ## HOW TO RUN